-Monash University Accident Research Centre conducted the first NoFalls program in collaboration with the City of Whitehorse in the late 1990's.
+Monash University Accident Research Centre (MUARC) conducted the first NoFalls program in collaboration with the City of Whitehorse in the late 1990's.

 This was a randomised controlled trial testing the effectiveness of a number of falls prevention interventions for older people.
 One of the findings of this study was that one intervention in particular, the NoFalls Exercise Program, produced significant reductions in falls risks.